 Alsdorf Professor of South and Southeast Asian Art History (2007); BA, 1984, Brown University; MA, PhD, 1997, Cornell University.
 Books: Painters in Hanoi: An Ethnography of Vietnamese Art; ed., Modern and Contemporary Southeast Asian Art, An Anthology; ed., Le Vietnam au Feminin; ed., Studies in Southeast Asian Art History: Essays in Honor of Stanley J. O'Connor.
 Articles: Art Journal, Arts Asiatiques, Third Text, Journal of Vietnamese Studies, Ethnos, Michigan Quarterly Review, Crossroads, Flash Art, Asian Art News.
-Curation: Breathing is Free: 12,756.3, Recent Work by Jun Nguyen-Hatsushiba (2009); Changing Identity: Recent Work by Women Artists from Vietnam (2005–2009, travelling); Blue Memory: Tran Trong Vu (2004).
+Curation: Breathing is Free: 12,756.3, Recent Work by Jun Nguyen-Hatsushiba (2009); Changing Identity: Recent Work by Women Artists from Vietnam (2005–2009, travelling); Blue Memory: Tran Trong Vu (2004); Post-War Vietnamese Art: Paintings from the Collection of Bruce Blowitz/Albert Goodman (2016); John David Mooney Foundation, Chicago, 2016.
 Awards: John Solomon Guggenheim Fellowship, 2014–2015; Getty Collaborative Research Award, 2009; Fulbright Scholar; Asian Cultural Council; Rockefeller-Joiner Center.

 Experience at SAIC

 Chair, Faculty Contract and Tenure Review Board, 2013

 Director of the Graduate Program in Modern and Contemporary Art History, 2009–2012

 Modern and contemporary Vietnamese Art; Contemporary Asian Art; Performance Art